q-Congruences, with applications to supercongruences and the cyclic sieving phenomenon: Introduction

 \section{Introduction}

 A sequence of integers $\{ a_n \}_{n \ge 1}$ is said to satisfy the Gauss congruences if, for all positive integers $n$,

 where $\mu$ is the usual M\"obius function, defined as

 Gauss proved that $a_n = a^n$ satisfies the Gauss congruences for any prime number $a$.
-Gauss's result was later extended (independently by various authors) to the following family of examples: $a_n = \mathrm{Tr}(A^n)$ where $A \in \mathrm{Mat}_{m}(\mathbb{Z})$.
-See the paper of Zarelua \cite{zarelua2008} for a detailed survey and proofs (cf. Steinlein \cite{steinlein2017} and Corollary \ref{corexamg}).
+Gauss's result was later extended (independently by various authors) to the following family of examples: $a_n = \mathrm{Tr}(A^n)$ where $A$ can be any square matrix over the integers.
+See the paper of Zarelua \cite{zarelua2008} for a detailed survey and proofs (cf. Steinlein \cite{steinlein2017} and Corollary~\ref{corexamg} below).
 Other terms for a sequence satisfying the Gauss congruences include `Gauss sequence' \cite{gillespie1989,minton2014}, `generalized Fermat sequence' \cite{du2003}, and `Dold sequence' \cite[Ch.~3.1]{jezierski2006}.
 It is known that condition \eqref{neckcond} holds if and only if the following holds for all primes $p$ and positive integers $n,k$: